Documentation Index

 --no-block-quic | Allow QUIC/HTTP3 traffic (blocked by default when TLS interception is on) |

---tls-ca-cert | Use a custom CA certificate for TLS interception (PEM file) |
+--tls-intercept-ca-cert | Use a custom CA certificate for TLS interception (PEM file) |

---tls-ca-key | Use a custom CA private key for TLS interception (PEM file) |
+--tls-intercept-ca-key | Use a custom CA private key for TLS interception (PEM file) |

-When no -- command is given, the image’s entrypoint and cmd are used as the default process.
+-- command is given, the image’s entrypoint and cmd are used as the default process.
 If the image has neither, an interactive shell is started.
 When a command is given via --, it replaces the image cmd but the entrypoint is preserved.
 See Image config inheritance for details.

 msb create

 Create and boot a sandbox without running a command.
-Takes the same flags as msb run (except --detach).
+Takes the same flags asmsb run (except --detach).

 msb start

-Resume a stopped sandbox.
+Resume a stopped sandbox.| Flag | Description |

 -q, --quiet | Suppress progress output |